puppyone-ai/Puppys/docs/3_Agent/2_ActionFlow.md

 # ActionFlow

+`actionFlow` is like a to-do list for an agent, telling it the exact steps to follow: do this first, then do that.
+This way, an agent can take things step by step, just like running through a list of commands in a script.

 ## What are involved in an action flow?

 The `actionFlow` is a crucial attribute of an agent.
 It delineates how an agent should execute actions and what kinds of actions it should undertake.